caketaster/mildew-detection/README.md

 ![Sigmoid training: loss](outputs/v1/model_training_losses_sigmoid.png)<br><br>

 ### Conclusion
 Both models displayed a _**normal**_ fit with both accuracy and loss improving significantly during training.
 Validation set data closely mirrored training set data, and actually appeared to be more accurate than the training data in the Softmax model.
 Neither model exhibited evidence of overfitting.
-Accuracy was slightly better on the Sigmoid optimizer model, therefore this is the model used in live prediction in the app.
+Accuracy was slightly better on the Sigmoid activation function model, therefore this is the model used in live prediction in the app.

 ## User Stories
 User stories were created using GitHub's kanban board.
 All user stories were satisfied before project deployment. <br>